wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/expressroute/expressroute-configuring-exps.md

 	- MD5 hash if you need an authenticated BGP session
 	- VLAN IDs on which traffic will be sent.
 You will need 2 VLAN IDs for each circuit: one for virtual networks and the other for services hosted on public IP addresses.
 	- [Autonomous System (AS) Numbers](http://www.iana.org/assignments/as-numbers/as-numbers.xhtml) for your network.
-	- Two 1 Gbps / 10 Gbps cross-connects to the Exchange provider’s Ethernet Exchange.
+	- Two 1 Gbps / 10 Gbps cross-connects to the Exchange provider's Ethernet Exchange.
 	- A pair of routers capable of supporting BGP for routing

 ##  Deployment workflow